bbdavidson11/shoppd/README.md

 Future Updates will include the following:
 - Live Webscraping
-- Ability to explore more shopping site
+- Option to explore clothing from more sites
+- Include "About Us", "Vision", and "Join Waitlist" pages

 # How to Run